BadVR is using government grants to build a business that’s independent of venture capital – TechCrunch

 “The system highlights things that are important to look at,” Borders said.
 “It’s virtualizing the data visualization experience and bringing it into an immersive environment — and building a more collaborative aspect to that experience.”

-Since the COVID-19 pandemic has forced businesses across the country to operate virtually, Borders said the demand for the kinds of. products her company is building — with the government’s help — has only increased.
+Since the COVID-19 pandemic has forced businesses across the country to operate virtually, Borders said the demand for the kinds of products her company is building — with the government’s help — has only increased.

 “That’s been due to increased demand for remote collaboration tools,” Borders said.
 “We’ve had increased interest in people across the board — but tools that have remote collaboration capabilities — and bring people together to one immersive data experience… those are taking off.”